SEN Information Report

 Equipment and Facilities to Support Students with SEND

-The Equal Opportunities Department has their own specialist teaching base, and their Department office, all of which are used for support and intervention.
-There are Speech and Language and ASD specialisims at Harton Academy.
-There is also a Local Authority Additional Resource Base at Harton Academy, with 25 commissioned places.
+The Equal Opportunities Department has their own specialist teaching base, and their department office, all of which are used for support and intervention.
+There are Speech and Language and ASD specialisms at Harton Academy.
+There is also a Local Authority Additional Resource Base at Harton, with 25 commissioned places.

-There is full access for wheelchairs into and around the school and a lift that ensures access to all floors.
-There are accessible toilets and in addition there are accessible showers /toilets.
+There is full access for wheelchairs into and around the school and lifts that ensures access to all floors.
+There are accessible toilets and in addition, accessible showers/toilets.

 Involving Others in Supporting Students with SEND: Health and Social Services, LA Support Services and Voluntary Organisations

 The school aims to work in partnership with health, social services and educational welfare services to bring about the best possible outcomes for students with SEND, alongside additional LA support services and voluntary organisations who can support a student in their educational needs.
-The SENDCO, Head of year or Assistant Head of Year are able to make a referral to these agencies when there is felt to be cause for concern.
+The SENDCo, Head of Year or Assistant Head of Year are able to make referrals to these agencies when there is a cause for concern.
 Information received from these agencies is then used to adopt a framework to appropriately and most effectively support the student.

 Supporting Students with SEND during Transition

-Students with SEND are included in all transition arrangements, with particular focus on Y6, Y9 and Y11.
-At Y6, in the term before transition, the SENDCo contacts each feeder primary school to discuss any students who may have special educational needs.
+Students with SEND are included in all transition arrangements, with particular focus on Year 6, Year 9 and Year 11.
+At Year 6, in the term before transition, the SENDCo contacts each feeder primary school to discuss any students who may have special educational needs.
 Their needs are then reviewed at meetings the term before transfer to Harton Academy, involving all persons involved with the education and wellbeing of the child.

-There is also a team of Transition Mentors linked to South Tyneside primary schools that provide additional liaison and support for SEND students.
+There is also a team of Transition Mentors from the Emotional Resilience Team linked to South Tyneside primary schools that provide additional liaison and support for SEND students.
 These Transition Mentors work closely with Harton’s Transition team to ensure a continuity of care and guidance at this critical stage.

-From Y9 through to Y11 transition, Harton Academy works with an allocated careers advisor from Services for Young People who gives support and advice to SEND students on appropriate courses or training to ensure that they receive appropriate support at for their next educational options or placement.
+From Year 11 transition, Harton Academy works with an allocated careers advisor from Services for Young People who gives support and advice to SEND students on appropriate courses or training to ensure that they receive suitable support for their next educational options or placement.

 School Evaluation: The Effectiveness of SEND Provisions

-- Progress from Key Stages 2 to 4, based on expected levels of progress
+- Progress from Key Stages 3 to 4, based on expected levels of progress.

 - Improvement in attainment in English and Maths.